abs-hub/final-project-abs-hub/README.md

 * Custom User authentication and reCaptcha while signing up to avoid spam registrations.
 * Add a new task.
 * Edit user's own task.
 Super user can edit any task.
-* View loggedin users open and closed task.
+* View logged-in users open and closed task.
 * User can close his own task and has to provide a resolution.
 * Search for task by title, text and status.
 Sort search results.
 * Comment on tasks, email notification is sent if user forgets and requests for a password change from the UI.